merabyte/podcaster/README.md

 # Podcaster App

-This project is a small SPA that shows information and it brings to you the chance to listen to any of the 100 most popular podcasts on iTunes.
+This project is a small SPA that shows information of the 100 most popular podcasts on iTunes and it brings to you the chance to listen to any of them.

 It uses the [iTunes Search API](https://performance-partners.apple.com/search-api) to get all the information of artists, collections and tracks.